openpublishoperation/mim-docs-psprocessing/mim-cmdlets/FIMAutomation/vlatest/Confirm-AuthenticationWorkflowRegistration.md

 # Confirm-AuthenticationWorkflowRegistration

 ## SYNOPSIS
-Use to determine if a user is a registered for a specific authentication workflow.
+Determines if a user is a registered for a specific authentication workflow.

 ## SYNTAX